 Here is what you need to know about this procedure.

 What is a stereotactic breast biopsy?

 Breast biopsies, in general, involve removing cells that are examined under a microscope for signs of cancer.
 During a stereotactic breast biopsy, a radiologist uses a special mammography machine to guide a biopsy needle to the site of the suspicious area in your breast.

 A stereotactic breast biopsy is less invasive than a surgical biopsy—in which all or part of a lump is removed for testing—and it's done on an outpatient basis.

 Guided by mammography images, the radiologist will insert a needle into the suspicious area in your breast and remove multiple tissue samples.
-He or she may place a small metal clip in your breast at the biopsy site so that it can be located, if needed, for a surgical biopsy in the future.
 The tissue samples are then sent to a laboratory for analysis.